 - NEO Tracker, NEO Wallet (.cn), NEO Wallet (.net) – Web wallet

 There is presently no platform or exchange that supports the purchase of NEO directly with fiat currency.
 However, there are numerous exchanges that can convert other cryptos (like ETH, BTC, BCH, XRP, DOGE etc.) to NEO.
-These exchanges (that have NEO listed) include:
+These crypto exchanges (that have NEO listed) include:

 The catch here is to buy Bitcoin or Ethereum directly using your bank credit or debit card, then head over to any of the above exchange to convert the purchased Bitcoin/Ethereum to NEO.